60307390/scheduler-udst-revamp/README.md

-# scheduler-udst-v2
+# scheduler-udst-redux

 Schedule calculator and visualizer for UDST classes during enrollment with PeopleSoft.
-Improvized version of previous iteration, now exclusively in a web interface.
+Improvized version of previous iteration (`scheduler-udst`), now exclusively in a web interface.

 ## How to run the app